 The fabric is waterproof, breathable, 4-way stretch, anti-microbial and tear-resistant.
 I haven't had the opportunity to stress test the last 2 features yet but can attest to the 3 first ones.

-The pants are available in 5 colors: black, olive, grey, dark blue, sand.
+The pants are available in 5 colors: black, olive, grey, dark blue, and sand.
 I chose the sand color because I already own black and green hiking pants/leggings and because grey and blue are not in my color palette.
 Yes, I have a color palette, even for outdoor activities.

 It's a yes.
 I like the idea of unisex clothing, as long as it's done well, with detailed measurements and guidelines.
 If you ever need a new pair of hiking pants, the Coalatree Trailhead Adventure Pants are a great option.